openstack-archive/fuel-web/docs/develop/nailgun/partitions.rst

 * *allocate_size* - can be "min" or "all"
   * *min* - allocate volume with minimal size
-  * *all* - allocate all free space for volume, if serveral volumes have this key then free space will be allocated equally
+  * *all* - allocate all free space for volume, if sereral volumes have this key then free space will be allocated equally

 Setting Volume Parameters from Nailgun Settings
 -----------------------------------------------